Festa Major in Barcelona 2026

 January

-Festa Major in Barcelona: Tres Tombs
+Festa dels Tres Tombs

 A key part of this tradition is the religious element, where participans of the parade stop in front of the Escola Pia de Sant Antoni or at the church in Plaça d’Orfila (Sant Andreu).
 Here, the animals receive a special blessing.
 This blend of cultural, historical, and spiritual significance makes the Tres Tombs Festival a cherished event in the city’s calendar.